 The Balancer ($BAL) error?

-Balancer protocol users needed to vote on how the project would deal with questionable liquidity distribution, and how to deal with mining rule changes.
+Balancer protocol users needed to vote on how the project would deal with questionable liquidity distribution and how to deal with mining rule changes.

 But, instead of calling on BAL token holders to vote on these decisions, Balancer Labs organized a Discord poll and reported that it will now implement rules decided by a “community consensus reached over at [Balancer] Discord channel.”

 Evidently, one may argue that since BAL tokens were not needed to reach “a community consensus,” the actual use case for which they exist may well be mere fantasy.
-The same then could be said of other DeFi protocols who have either launched or plan to roll out protocol “governance tokens.”
+The same could then be said of other DeFi protocols who have either launched or plan to roll out protocol “governance tokens.”

 The end of a price discovery period for these new flock of DeFi tokens in the days ahead will likely reveal more about their fair market value, especially as investors grow in understanding of their use cases and role in protocol governance.